sap-tutorials/Tutorials/tutorials/iot-part0-tessel-setup/iot-part0-tessel-setup.md

 ## Details
 ### You will learn
-In this tutorial, you will prepare your development environment to work with a [Tessel](https://tessel.io/) device and with SAP HANA.
+In this tutorial, you will prepare your development environment to work with a Tessel device (see `https://tessel.io/`) and with SAP HANA.

 ### Time to Complete
 **15 Min**.